 The companies which the Compensation Committee uses for making base salary comparisons include some, but not all, of the companies appearing in the indexes of the performance graph below.
 The first group used for comparison is composed of 22 companies which have significant consumer businesses (the "Consumer Company Group"), of which the Corporation is about median in terms of annual sales and with which the Corporation competes in its businesses and/or for executive talent.
-The second group used for comparison is composed of 86 industrial companies with annual sales exceeding \$5 billion (the "Industrial Company Group"), of which the Corporation is about median in terms of annual sales.
-Written salary information concerning the compensation practices of these two groups of companies was provided to the Corporation by two independent
+The second group used for comparison is composed of 237 industrial companies with annual sales exceeding \$1 billion (the "Industrial Company Group"), of which the Corporation is in the fourth quartile in terms of annual sales.
+Written salary information concerning the compensation practices of these two groups of companies was provided to the Corporation by two independent consultants.

-In determining the compensation to be paid to executive officers in 1997, the Compensation Committee employed compensation policies designed to align such compensation with the Corporation's overall business strategy, values and management initiatives.
+In determining the compensation to be paid to executive officers in 1998, the Compensation Committee employed compensation policies designed to align such compensation with the Corporation's overall business strategy, values and management initiatives.
 Such policies are intended to (i) reward executives for long-term strategic management and the enhancement of stockholder value through stock option and long-term incentive awards, (ii) support a performance-oriented environment that rewards achievement of internal company goals and recognizes company performance compared to the performance of similarly situated companies and of other large industrial companies through the annual payment of cash bonuses, and (iii) attract and retain executives whose abilities are considered essential to the long-term success and competitiveness of the Corporation through the Corporation's salary administration program.

-Salaries for 1997
+Salaries for 1998

 In determining base salaries of executive officers, the Compensation Committee compares the executive officers' salaries to those for similar positions in the two groups of companies referred to above, with primary emphasis placed upon the Consumer Company Group so that the Committee may compare data on specific salary levels for comparable positions.
 The Compensation Committee's policy is to set executive officers' salaries at or near the median salary level of such companies, with the salary of the Chief Executive Officer set at or near the median salary level for chief executive officers of the Consumer Company Group.
-In implementing such policy, the Compensation Committee also considers the individual performance of the officer, the performance of the unit over which the officer has responsibility (primarily based upon growth in the operating profit of such unit, adjusted by a charge for the capital employed in such unit), the performance of the Corporation (primarily based upon growth in earnings per share and shareholder return), and the officer's tenure.
+In implementing such policy, the Compensation Committee also considers the individual performance of the officer, the performance of the unit over which the officer has responsibility (primarily based upon growth in the operating profit of such unit), the performance of the Corporation (primarily based upon growth in earnings per share and shareholder return), and the officer's tenure.
 No specific weight is assigned to any individual factor.
-Salary actions taken by the Compensation Committee with respect to the executive officers in 1997 were consistent with the policies and practices described above.
+Salary actions taken by the Compensation Committee with respect to the executive officers in 1998 were consistent with the policies and practices described above.

-Cash Bonus Awards for 1997
+Cash Bonus Awards for 1998

-The cash bonus awards for 1997 set forth in the Summary Compensation Table were based on the Corporation's Management Achievement Award Program.
+The cash bonus awards for 1998 set forth in the Summary Compensation Table were based on the Corporation's Management Achievement Award Program.
 The Compensation Committee's policy is to provide opportunities to an executive officer for cash bonuses under such program which, together with his or her base salary, are within the third quartile (that quartile between the 50th and 75th percentile) of compensation for the Industrial Company Group if such officer's goals have been fully met during the year.
-In determining such target cash bonus awards, the Compensation Committee places primary emphasis on data for the Industrial Company Group, as opposed to the Consumer Company Group, because such data represents the performance based compensation practices of a broadly based group of companies.
+In determining such target cash bonus awards, the Company Group, as opposed to the Consumer Company Group, because such data represents the performance based compensation practices of a broadly based group of companies.